10nc0/Nyan-Protocol/README.txt

 The pause functions as the 1/365 macro checkpoint.

 8. One-Sentence Summary
-The Nyan Protocol is a geometric (First-Principles) SEED to deterministically evaluate reproduction, extraction, and space (physical)–labor (biological) proportion using pure math.
+The Nyan Protocol is a geometric (First-Principles) SEED (audit loop) that evaluates reproduction (growth or decay), extraction pressure, and space (physical)–labor (biological) proportion using pure math.
 It allows system diagnostics at any scale (cells, chemical reaction, household, company, city, or region like countries) in any transformer with sufficient context.

 -------- GUIDE --------